LunaCafe

 Dry Cure for Meat & Poultry

-1. Grind salt and pepper liberally over meat or poultry.
+1. Grind salt and pepper liberally over both sides of chicken thighs

 About Susan S. Bradley